Bhaswanth-A/ROS-Theory/Tools.md

 ![](/Images/rosrun_2.png)

 rosrun displays a sequence of timestamps, which in the above picture, prints the string ‘Hello World’ 10 times per second.
 This reduced frequency helps in recognizing any changes in the messages.
-In UNIX, every program has a stream called standard output, or stdout.
-When a ‘Hello World’ program is run in a terminal, its stdout stream is sent and received by its parent terminal program which prints the text in a terminal emulator window.
-So running a simple ‘Hello World’ program in ROS will have two nodes - one node that sends the stream of messages to other nodes, and the other node that sends messages to the terminal emulator program node.

 ## 2.4 roslaunch